 Hyderabadi Haleem is a middle eastern style stew traditionally made with rich ingredients such as clarified butter, dried fruits, meat, saffron, lentils and pounded wheat.
 Hyderabadi Haleem is a tale of a modest dish finding its way to the top.

-What better way to start your meal than a flavour-packed rich curry with the right texture to keep you hooked?
+What better way to start your meal than a flavor-packed rich curry with the right texture to keep you hooked?
 You may have tried curries before but you will instantly become a fan of Hyderabadi curries, also known as Salans.
-They are the most sought after of all south Indian curries; so indulgent that they will leave you wanting more.
+They are the most sought-after of all south Indian curries; so indulgent that they will leave you wanting more.
 These are a meticulous blend of Telangana and Nizami cuisine that comes in different textures and stands out among others for their taste and distinctive styles of preparation.

-Hyderabadi cuisine offers a vast variety of desserts that you cannot get from anywhere else. this cuisine is incomplete without a rich dessert adorned with dried fruits, sugar syrup made with fried bread soaked in milk called Double Ka Meetha and the famous Qubani ka Meetha made of dried apricots topped with heavy cream and almonds.
+Hyderabadi cuisine offers a vast variety of desserts that you cannot get from anywhere else. this cuisine is incomplete without a rich dessert adorned with dried fruits, sugar syrup made with fried bread soaked in milk called Double Ka Meetha, and the famous Qubani ka Meetha made of dried apricots topped with heavy cream and almonds.
 Hyderabadi meetha (desserts) will send you on a gateway-to-heaven kind of sugar rush!

 At Samudhra, the classics of Hyderabadi cuisine is sure to transport you to the aristocratic era.
-With meticulous attention to details towards the authenticity of Deccani cuisine, we strive to give you a royal dining experience here in New Jersey.
+With meticulous attention to detail towards the authenticity of Deccani cuisine, we strive to give you a royal dining experience here in New Jersey.
 In case you want to get a taste of royalty, you know where to go.
 Order online, or book a table now.